liphenste/bpm-calculator/README.md

 # bpm-calculator
 Calculates bpm based on rate of user input.
-Made with node.js, AngularJS, jQuery, Bootstrap
+Made with node.js, AngularJS, Bootstrap

 ## Setup
 This app actually doesn't have any dependencies atm, the `package.json` is only there in case I want to add some in the future.